 Please visit our website www.thestationmastershouse.co.uk to keep up to date with our progress.
 You can make further donations for other parts of the project through our website too.
 Thank you all so much for raising the money for the computers.

-Thank you - We are now fully funded for the Computers!3 weeks ago
+Thank you - We are now fully funded for the Computers!2 months ago

 A big thank you to all our pledgers.
 It was great to see such a good response to the article in the paper yesterday.
 We are now fully funded for the Computers in the Community Hub.
 The New Year will see Birkdale Community Hub and Library carry on with the building work .
 Some of the money raised will go towards installing the necessary wiring for the Computer Network at this stage and then the balance will be used for purchasing the PCs, screens etc and associated software when the building is ready. please visit our website www.thestationmastershouse.co.uk to keep up to date with our progress